 When running World of Warcraft, the Asus just barely hit our 30-frame-per-second playable threshold with the resolution set at 1366 x 768 and the graphics on auto — any increase in graphics quality or resolution made the game unplayable.
 If you are a casual gamer, you will do just fine.
 For hardcore gamers, this is not the best option.

 The Bottom Line

-The Asus VM42-S075V is a good desktop for users after a small, fast and quiet PC to connect to a HDTV as a media center or for every day home computing.
+The Asus VM42-S075V is a good desktop for users after a small, fast and quiet PC to connect to an HDTV as a media center or for everyday home computing.
 Having four USB ports and AC WiFi are also useful, although for CDs and DVDs you have to get an external optical drive.
 The mini desktop offers dependable performance at a fairly welcoming price, but its upgradability is its main selling point.
-There is room to up your RAM and storage space to fit your needs whenever you feel like.
+There is room to up your RAM and storage space to fit your needs whenever you feel like it.

 If you are a heavy user and in need of a mini desktop, then the Apple Mac Mini is ideal thanks to its Intel Corei5, 8GB RAM and 1 TB Hard drive of storage space but you will have to part with more bucks.
 However, if you’re on a budget, the Asus VM42-S075V suffices for basic computing tasks and a diminutive small and sleek design that will look good just about anywhere in your home.